Network Topology and Structure

 Table of Contents

-The network topology of a thermal network is structured into three pipe hierarchy levels — transmission, distribution, and service connections — and can be configured as a radial, ring, or meshed network.
-The two-pipe system with supply and return lines is the standard; three-pipe systems are used when different temperature levels are needed for space heating and domestic hot water.
-The choice of network structure is an early planning decision that determines supply security, heat losses, investment costs, and long-term expandability of the overall system.
+The topology of a thermal network is organised into three pipe hierarchy levels, transmission, distribution and service connections, and it can be laid out as a radial, ring or meshed network.
+The two-pipe system with a supply and a return line is the standard; three-pipe systems come into play where space heating and domestic hot water need different temperature levels.
+Choosing the network structure is an early planning decision that fixes supply security, heat losses, investment costs and the long-term expandability of the whole system.

 Pipe Hierarchy

-This subdivision is reflected in the hydraulic calculation: transmission lines largely determine the overall pressure loss of the network, while service connections are primarily relevant for the available differential pressure at the transfer station.
+This subdivision carries over into the hydraulic calculation.
+Transmission lines largely set the overall pressure loss of the network, whereas service connections mainly govern the differential pressure available at the transfer station.

 Classification by Number of Pipes